Bud Light vs. Dylan Mulvaney: The $1.4 Billion Case Study

 Key Findings

-• Heinerscheid went on leave April 14, 2023 — 13 days after the boycott began.
+- Heinerscheid went on leave April 14, 2023, roughly 13 days after the boycott began.
 Daniel Blake, group VP for marketing, also stepped back.

 The Numbers

 The Q2 earnings figure is the most concrete data point.
 A 10.5% year-over-year revenue decline in a segment AB InBev had spent years growing is not a rounding error.
-That’s a demand collapse in a single quarter.
+That is a demand collapse in a single quarter.

 The partnership decision is defensible on its own terms.
 Brands pursue younger and more diverse customer acquisition constantly.
 Influencer marketing with LGBTQ+ creators is standard practice for dozens of consumer brands.
 What made the Bud Light situation different was the corporate response after the boycott started.